zacwilliamson/zacwilliamson/README.md

 22-years-old

-Currently learning Ruby.
+I love to program and learn new things.

-8 months in studying from 0 experience.
+Currently studying Ruby.

 Living in the Osa Peninsula of Costa Rica